Are solar panels worth it?

 PV or 'photovoltaic' means converting light into electricity.
 A solar PV panel can generate direct current (DC) from sunlight and this is then converted into alternate current (AC) electricity through an inverter.

-This inverter is then connected to the electricity grid, or the fuse board at your business or home to provide electricity.
+This inverter is then connected to the electricity national grid, or the fuse board at your business or home to provide electricity.

 PV cells, usually made from silicon, are mounted within the solar panel and an electric field is created when light hits the cells.
 More intense sunlight can cause a greater flow of electricity that can then be converted into energy.

 Investing in solar energy can be beneficial in terms of sustainability, as well as financial.

 Solar power is a source of renewable energy and can help reduce a home's carbon footprint, as well as the UK's total carbon footprint as more of the energy market looks to phase out reliance on fossil fuels.

 The Government has a target to increase the UK's current 14 gigawatts of solar power capacity by up to five times by 2035.

 It is currently consulting on the rules of solar projects, particularly with a view to boosting the installation of solar panels on domestic and commercial rooftops.